cncf/techdocs/analyses/0012-TUF/implementation.md

 - **Contributors**: want to contribute either to the spec or documentation.
   - Spec contributors
   - Docs contributors

+## Add introductory Video to homepage

+- Add a 1 minute video covering an overview of the TUF project why the project matters.

+## Add a 'Schedule and appointment' icon to the website

+- Create 'Schedule an appointment' link on the website.
+This creates an avenue for users to talk to community members to learn the project or seek clarification.

 ## Introduce Instructional Material